GPT: Frequently Asked Questions

 Isn’t MGE legally required to provide renewable sources of electricity for everyone?

 Yes.
 The State of Wisconsin requires all electric utilities to use 10% of renewable energy.
-MGE meets this requirement, which represents approximately 12% of our total electric mix.
-The costs to supply this mandated renewable energy are spread across all customers.
+MGE meets this requirement, and the costs to supply this mandated renewable energy are spread across all customers.
 The green pricing program allows MGE to go beyond this level.
+MGE continues to grow its use of renewable energy as the company works with customers to achieve net-zero carbon electricity by 2050.

 How does my GPT purchase make a difference?

-MGE converts energy from many fuels to make electricity (coal, gas, biomass, wind).
+MGE converts energy from many fuels to make electricity (coal, gas, biomass, wind and solar).
 If you choose to purchase green power, you are responsible for our using this “fuel” rather than another to generate the electricity you need.
-These costs are not included in others’ energy rates, and MGE could not add this additional renewable energy supply without the voluntary commitment of those customers who support it.
+GPT costs are not included in others’ energy rates, and MGE could not add this additional renewable energy supply without the voluntary commitment of those customers who support it.

 As with our other operations, MGE’s green power generation, purchases and sales are closely monitored and audited by the Public Service Commission of Wisconsin to make sure that the extra amount of green power generated equals the amount purchased by our customers.